delftswa/delftswa.github.io/chapter/D5-draft.md

 #Outline of final chapter

 ###Abstract
-Play Framework is a Scala/Java based web application framework that focusses on the development of scalable web applications and thus companies that have large and scalable websites like LinkedIn.
+Play Framework is a Scala/Java based web application framework that focuses on the development of scalable web applications and thus companies that have large and scalable websites like LinkedIn.
 Typesafe is the company that maintains the development of Play.
 Play's development is leaning towards a very strong modular design.
 This improves the maintainability and scalability of the framework.